Ayaulym2003/AlgosFInalProject/questions.md

 A: Top-down starts from the top of the problem by dividing the problem into subproblems and solving them.
 Whereas Bottom-up approach starts from bottom, the smallest part of the problem and builds up to the main problem iteratively, storing results in a table.

+# Question 4
+Q: What are the disadvantages of Memoization?

+A: